Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 The app has access to all of the screen space in the absence of Menus and sub-windows.
 A Modal UI is simpler to design and simpler to use.
+The focus of a Modal UI is on the primary interaction between the user and the app.
 Engineering apps such as CAD tools and developer tools that involve a lot of app-user interaction benefit most from Modal UIs.